lommaks777/pesonalisev2/.qoder/repowiki/en/content/API Reference/POST _api_persona_personalize-template.md

 ## Update Summary
 **Changes Made**
-- Updated error handling section to reflect new default template fallback behavior
+- Updated documentation to reflect deprecation of template-based personalization in favor of transcript-driven generation
-- Added documentation for `formatDefaultTemplateContent` function and its usage
+- Added note about backward compatibility for the endpoint
-- Enhanced CORS documentation with new OPTIONS handler and headers
-- Updated workflow diagram to include default template path
-- Modified status codes section to clarify 200 responses for fallback scenarios
+- Removed outdated references to deprecated template-based workflow
-- Added new section sources reflecting recent code changes
+- Updated section sources to reflect current file status
+- Clarified that this endpoint remains for backward compatibility only

 ## Table of Contents
 1. [Introduction](#introduction)